miickel/gulp-angular-templatecache/README.md

 __Note:__ this plugin will __not__ create a new AngularJS module by default, but use a module called `templates`.
 If you would like to create a new module, set [options.standalone](https://github.com/miickel/gulp-angular-templatecache#standalone---boolean-standalonefalse) to `true`.

+__Note:__ if you use Visual Studio on Windows, you might encounter this error message: `ASPNETCOMPILER : error ASPRUNTIME: The specified path, file name, or both are too long.
+The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.`

+This is most likely due to long path names, and can be fixed by adding `lodash.bind` as a dev dependecy in your package.json.
+Anyway, if you encounter this error, please drop a note in #62, and we might merge #63.

 ## API